 Flexure

 For flexure responses, components of total moment are extracted from the beam and adjacent shell elements.
-In order to obtain the full composite moment at the particular cross-section of interest, three response components were extracted from each location.
+In order to compute the full composite moment at the particular cross-section of interest, three response components were extracted from each location.
 These components are major axis bending moment in the beam element (M1), axial force in the beam element (P), and bending moment in the adjacent shell elements (M22).
 The adjacent shell elements are those in a transverse row within the effective width of each longitudinal member.
-The bending moment in the adjacent shell elements is only considered for load cases where the stiffness of the deck is considered (i.e. all except non-superimposed dead load).
-Equation X below gives the calculation used to determine the total moment that acts on the cross-section.
+The bending moment in the adjacent shell elements is only considered for load cases where the stiffness of the deck is considered (i.e. all except initial dead load).
+Equation X below gives the calculation used to determine the total moment that acts on the cross-section, in which “y” equals the distance between the deck centroid and beam element centroid.